govau/pancake/README.md

 > To make it a real sweat experience and you happy in the process, put cream on top.

-**Cream** will present you with options to upgrade your existing UI-Kit project or to start a new one.
+**Cream** will present you with options to upgrade your existing pancake project or to start a new one.
 All that while checking conflicts, communicating what breaking changes might occur and what an easy way out might be.